 There are two separate issues in particular that seem to confuse a lot of people (see this discussion on statalist on the then new margins command).

 Marginal Effects at the Mean vs Average Marginal Effects

-Therefore, looking at average marginal effects might make more sense.
+Therefore, looking at “average marginal effects” often makes more sense.
 These are calculated by varying the focal variable while holding everything else at their variables.
 This is was the margins command does by default.
-Michael Norman Mitchell has a post that clearly illustrates the differences between the two approaches to the estimation of margins.
+Michael Norman Mitchell has a post (since removed, but thankfully preserved by the internet archive) that clearly illustrates the differences between the two approaches to the estimation of margins.
+If you are ready for a somewhat deeper dive, Richard Williams’ 2012 article on Using the margins command to estimate and interpret adjusted predictions and marginal effects is a modern classic and a masterclass in didactics, free for you to read at this URL.
 Moreover, there is an older article by Tamás Bartus on his margeff command that is also quite instructive.

 Dubious Confidence Intervals

 But one problem remains: margins uses a normal approximation for calculating confidence intervals.
 As a result, after estimating a model for categorical dependent variables, you might end up with a CI for your margins that includes zero, which obviously does not make much sense.
-Roger Newson seems to know how to get around this issue, but I haven’t tested this approach yet.
+Roger Newson seems to know how to get around this issue.
+So far, I haven’t used his approach, but it looks plausible enough.

 Margins and the marginsplot command are incredibly powerful tools.
 I take it that they have been partially ported to R, but I do not know if these packages are as good as the original.
 My students have been conditioned (geddit? geddit) to resort with margins whenever we encounter interactions and nonlinearities.
 If you want to get an idea what margins can do for you, there is a lot of tutorials on the internet to work through, and the Stata blog is not the worst place to start.